anilmainali/wilsonmar.github.io/_posts/2015-05-10-walkthroughs-and-scanners.md

-In order for the automatic scanner to be a patient tutor, it needs to explain how to do it correctly -- how to correct the errant code given -- rather than simply dismissing it.
+In order for the automatic scanner to be a patient tutor, it needs to explain how to do it correctly -- how to correct the errant code given -- rather than simply complaining and dismissing errant code.

 And that's where live human tutoring is helpful -- to provide the nurturing, the explanation of "why" in a way that the learner would best understand.